Ruehssia

 Ruehssia is a genus of plants in the family Apocynaceae.
 It is also in the Asclepiadoideae subfamily and Marsdenieae tribe.

 Its native range is tropical and subtropical South America.
 It is found in Argentina (north-eastern and north-western), Belize, Bolivia, Brazil (north, north-eastern, south, south-eastern and west-central), Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Haiti, Honduras, Jamaica, the Leeward Islands, Mexico (north-eastern, south-eastern and south-western), Nicaragua, Panamá, Paraguay, Peru, Suriname, Trinidad and Tobago, Uruguay, Venezuela and the Windward Islands.

 The genus name of Ruehssia is in honour of Carl Andreas Rühsz (1805–1880), the German consul in Puerto Cabello, Venezuela.
 He was a supporter of art and science.

-It was first described and published in Verh.
-Vereins Beförd.
-Gartenbaues Königl.
-Preuss.
-Staaten Vol.19 on page 304 in 1849.
+It was first described in 1849.

 Species

-As of November 2023, Plants of the World Online accepted the following species:
+As of February 2026, Plants of the World Online accepted the following species: